-PLC_BAT (%S0014) LOW_BAT (%SA0011) Energy Pack Status 0 0 Energy Pack connected and operational (may be charging) 1 1 Energy Pack not connected or has failed 0 1 Energy Pack is nearing its end-of-life and should be replaced.
+PLC_BAT LOW_BAT Energy Pack Status (%S0014) (%SA0011) 0 0 Energy Pack connected and operational (may be charging) 1 1 Energy Pack is not connected or has failed 0 1 Energy Pack is nearing its end of life and should be replaced

 The LEDs on the Energy Pack also indicate its status.
-Refer to the documentation for each product for corresponding LED status.
+Refer to the documentation for each product for the corresponding LED status.